 - Stephanie McMahon

 My paintings extract and distill my observations and perceptions of a particular environment while presenting the possibilities of visual experience and abstraction.
-Weaving in and out of referential forms and colors, I allow for intuitive and contradictory responses that fluctuate between deliberate and incidental.
+Weaving in and out of referential forms, colors and elemental shapes, I allow for intuitive and contradictory responses that fluctuate between deliberate and incidental.
 Initial explorations can shift abruptly as the painting develops, challenging one’s sense of time and resolve.
 The result is both tangible and fleeting as unexpected and precarious relationships emerge between thin, translucent layers.
 Gestural brushstrokes impart physicality yet glide weightlessly over smooth surfaces as figure ground relationships oscillate and conflate.
 Fluid marks are often contained within a shape or stopped by a sharp edge in contrast to the gesture, revealing both transitory and measured time.
-My process is both calculated and open, creating an active space for visual exploration that connects to the present moment while reconstructing a past experience.
+Individual actions are condensed into abbreviated shapes as I embrace the flatness of the picture plane and the illusionistic depth of the brush stroke.
+My process is both calculated and open, creating an active space for visual exploration that connects to the present moment while reconstructing a previous experience.